impact-hiv/NepidemiX/doc/download_and_installation.rst

 Prerequisites
 -------------

 NepidemiX is written in Python and uses functions in some third party Python packages (most notably NetworkX and numpy).
-You Will need these installed on your system before you can run NepidemiX.
+You will need these installed on your system before you can run NepidemiX.
 See the lists below for details.

 Required software
 ~~~~~~~~~~~~~~~~~

 * Python 2.7 [ http://www.python.org/download ]
-   NepidemiX was written for python 2.7 (at the time when development started some of the third party packages did not support Python 3), 2.6 should work as well.
-Python 3 is currently not officially supported, but we are working on it.
+   NepidemiX was written for python 2.7 (at the time when development started some of the third party packages did not support Python 3), Python 3 is currently not officially supported, but we are working on it.

 * numpy [ http://numpy.scipy.org/ ]
    Download the latest version for your system and follow the installation instructions.
 Numpy can also be installed as part of the larger scipy package ( http://www.scipy.org ) which brings many additional features.